ChipikiPal800/fanter.os/readme.md

 has themes, favorites, ratings, accounts, achievements, and a bunch of other stuff i kept adding because it was fun ( not even finished yet :3 ) features so far:

+by the way, this was made for people with common sense so if something doesnt make sense; ask an ai like claude if you dont understand something lol, sorry.

 🎮 game library - loads from a json file, searchable, filterable by favorites